AurorinhaBoreal/VotingCRUD-BackEnd/README.md

 After that you have some options to test it:

+- You can run the frontEnd locally - [Read the READNE in the repository](https://github.com/AurorinhaBoreal/VotacaoCRUD-FrontEnd)
 - You can go to http://localhost:8080/swagger-ui/index.html to see the Swagger documentation
 - Or simply create a Http Request on your favorite API Client